Special offers

 § 10 Liability of the Shop Operator

-(1) The liability of the shop operator for damages, regardless of the legal reason (e.g. due to impossibility, delay, defective or incorrect delivery or performance, breach of contract and tort), is limited to the extent that liability requires fault on the part of the shop operator in accordance with this § 10 (Liability of the Shop Operator).
+(1) The liability of the shop operator for damages, regardless of the legal basis (e.g. due to impossibility, delay, defective or incorrect delivery or performance, breach of contract, and tort), is limited in accordance with this § 10 (Liability of the Shop Operator), provided that liability requires fault on the part of the shop operator.

 § 11 Limitation Period

-(1) If the customer purchases as an entrepreneur or legal entity under public law or public law special assets, the limitation period is
+(1) If the customer purchases as an entrepreneur or a legal entity under public law or public law special assets, the limitation period is

-(3) The limitation period expires at the latest upon expiration of the maximum periods specified in § 199 BGB.
+(3) The limitation period expires at the latest upon the expiration of the maximum periods specified in § 199 BGB.

 (5) The statutory limitation periods also apply if the customer purchases as a consumer.